CP-TSAI/perception-pr2/WRITEUP.md

 # WRITEUP

-# Capturing features and Training models for object detection
+# Capturing features and Training Models for Object Detection
 - There are eight types of objects: biscuits, soap, soap2, book, glue, sticky notes, snacks, and eraser.
 - To train the model,
 [**THIS SCRIPT**](https://github.com/mithi/perception-pr2/blob/master/src/sensor_stick/scripts/capture_features.py)